bitcoin-crypto-trading-bot-binance/Qbot-binance-bitcoin-crypto-trading-bot/README.md

 Binance Bitcoin and Crypto Automated Trading Bot.
 QultraBot Automated Bitcoin and Altcoin Trading System.

+**Update** code will be uploaded in the coming weeks.
+Follow/bookmark this page and my twitter if you're interested in this project.

 Project Qultra is developing an advanced software solution designed to automate Bitcoin and altcoin cryptocurrency trading using the Binance API.
 The system retrieves real-time ticker data, conducts in-depth technical analysis using a unique blended scoring algorithm, generates a daily score for all trading pairs, plus actionable trading signals (BUY, SELL, or HODL).
 Finally, the bot automatically executes trades, including setting buy, sell, (stop-loss and take-profit) orders on the exchange.

 Disclaimer